How to Manipulate People-7 Signs of a Con Artist You Need to Know to Avoid Being a Victim

 White Supremacists

 I went to college in the Garth Brooks years.
 (Yes, I’m old, and no, I am not saying that people who listen to country music are racist.
 I’m showing something different entirely.)
 One of my friends used to make fun of the music we listened to.
 He’d say, “Nothing like writing a song that is true about every single person who listens to it.”
-He said that right after the sing said, “Some girls don’t like boys like me… But some girls do.”
+He said that right after the singer said, “Some girls don’t like boys like me… But some girls do.”

 Many terms used to create a villain are similar.
 Who in their right mind (pun intended) would support white supremacists?
 Well… no one.
 If a politician wants to get votes, though, he or she can say that the White Supremacists or voting for the other guy.
 Of course, no actual White Supremacists will ever make a statement and correct the falsity.
 It not like you can run down to your local Klu Klux Klan membership hall and take a poll.